Match: Stormproof matches

-Storm matches, also known as lifeboat matches or flare matches, are often included in survival kits.
-They have a strikeable tip similar to a normal match, but the combustible compound – including an oxidiser – continues down the length of the stick, coating half or more of the entire matchstick.
-The match also has a waterproof coating (which often makes the match more difficult to light), and often storm matches are longer than standard matches.
-As a result of the combustible coating, storm matches burn strongly even in strong winds, and can even spontaneously re-ignite after being briefly immersed in water.
+Stormproof matches, also known as lifeboat matches, are often included in survival kits.
+They were invented by Morland Micholl Dessau in 1925 and have a strikeable tip similar to a normal match.
+The matches also have a waterproof coating (which often makes the match more difficult to light).
+As a result of the combustible coating, they burn strongly even in strong winds, and can even spontaneously re-ignite after being briefly immersed in water.